 Couldn’t we all use a helping hand once in awhile?
 Especially if it’s free!
 Something this site has become known for is tracking down great free Fantasy Baseball draft tools and free Fantasy Football draft tools.
 Why am I always finding new tools?
-Well, it’s mostly because I’m always looking for help with my own Fantasy teams!
+Well, it’s mostly because I’m always looking for help with my own Fantasy Baseball teams!

 While all the articles we’re going to mention here are free, there are some absolutely awesome premium Fantasy Baseball draft tools, too.
 For instance, the premium version of FantasyPros’ Draft Wizard gives you a lot of bang for your buck.
 From their award-winning Draft Simulator to their Draft Analyzer to their Cheat Sheet Creator and the ultimate Draft Assistant, you’ll have every base covered.
-The way they have it set up now, you pay a subscription fee, and you’ll have the tool for ALL SPORTS all year long, plus you can get it for unlimited leagues!
+The way they have it set up now, you pay one subscription fee, and you can have the tool for ALL SPORTS all year long, plus you can get it for unlimited leagues!
 If you’re a Fantasy fan that plays in both Fantasy Baseball and Fantasy Football leagues, this is the must-have tool for you.

 If Switzerland played Fantasy Sports, they would have added this tool to their Swiss Army knife.